Akkermansia muciniphila: Ecology and metabolism

 It colonizes the gastrointestinal tract of humans and animals.
 It can be found within the intestinal mucosal layer of the epithelial crypts as well as in the cecum.
 It specifically resides at the oxic-anoxic interface.
 A. muciniphila is found in about 90% of healthy humans, makes up about 1% to 3% of the fecal microbiota and colonizes the gut during the first year of life.
 Its prevalence can decrease with age or in disease states.

 Akkermansia muciniphila can use mucin as its sole source of carbon, nitrogen, and energy, and is hence considered a specialist.
 It starts the mucin degradation process by removing fucose and sialic acid capping sugars from the end of the mucin O-glycan chain with fucosidases and sialidases, respectively.
 A. muciniphila can then get access to the de-capped O-glycans and the mucin peptide chain, both of which it can utilize as an energy source.
 The released monosaccharides are distributed to the environment, where other mucus-associated gut bacteria can utilize them.
 This way, A. muciniphila contributes to nutrient-sharing in gut-associated microbial communities.
 Mucin degradation can also lead to the production of beneficial products such as short chain fatty acids, which aid in the growth of other bacteria and maintain healthy mucus turnover.
 It also maintains microbial balance by competing with and inhibiting the overgrowth of other mucin-degrading bacteria.
 A. muciniphila is culturable under anaerobic conditions on medium containing porcine gastric mucin or synthetic medium containing protein source with glucose, N-acetylglucosamine and N-acetylgalactosamine.

 Genomics

 The circular chromosome of the type strain contains 2,664,102 base pairs and its proteome contains 5,644 unique proteins.

 Human consumption

 Oral Akkermansia muciniphila, either live or pasteurized, "are safe and well tolerated in overweight and obese individuals."
 However, its safety for use as a treatment during disease states is unestablished.

-The European Union has recognized pasteurized Akkermansia muciniphila Muc^{T} as a novel food, provided the cells are killed beyond the limit of detection.
+The European Food Safety Authority determined that pasteurized Akkermansia muciniphila Muc^{T} is a novel food, provided the cells are killed beyond the limit of detection.

-With clinical research increasingly underscoring the power of the gut microbiome to human health in general, probiotics companies globally were keen to harness Akkermansia muciniphila.
-But, because it is an anaerobic strain (i.e., it cannot tolerate oxygen), it was a problematic challenge.

-San Francisco-based company Pendulum Therapeutics eventually invented a proprietary manufacturing environment and process that replicated the gut's oxygen-free environment, as well as acid-resistant capsules that could transport the Akkermansia muciniphila strain through the highly acidic stomach, through the small intestine, and into the large intestine, where it could get to work.